marwaalalawy/rbk2-assessment-1/ds-stack-queue-diff/README.md

 stack ==> last in first out , because everytime we pop or delete the last item in it.
-		example: when to get things in reverse order
+		example: when to get things in reverse order just likea stack of plates ;

 queue ==> first in first out , because everytime we pop or delete the first item we add
-		examaple: line or when to get things in order
+		examaple: line or when to get things in order , just like line of people